cognitedata/cognite-grafana-datasource/README.md

 ts{assetIds=[123], name=~"Begin.*", name!~".*end", name!="Begin query"}
 ```

-As you might notice, query above contain 4 types of equality:
+As you might notice, the query above contains 4 types of equality:
 - `=` - strict equality.
-It uses to specify parameters for timeseries request to CDF
+It's used to specify parameters for timeseries request to CDF
 - `=!` - strict inequality.
-It uses to filter fetched timeseries by the property, which doesn't equal to the provided string
+It's used to filter fetched timeseries by the property, which doesn't equal to the provided string
 - `=~` – regexp equality.
-It uses to filter fetched timeseries by the property, that matches provided regexp
+It's used to filter fetched timeseries by the property, that matches provided regexp
 - `!~` - regexp inequality.
-It uses to filter fetched timeseries by the property, that doesn't match provided regexp
+It's used to filter fetched timeseries by the property, that doesn't match provided regexp

 It can be used even for metadata filtering:
 ```
 ts{externalIdPrefix="test", metadata={key1="value1", key2=~"value2.*"}}
 ```
-Query above requests for timeseries with:
+Query above requests for the timeseries with:
 - `externalIdPrefix` equals `"test"`
 - `metadata.key1` equals `"value1"`
 - `metadata.key2` starts with `"value2"`

 **Aggregation and granularity**

 Aggregation and granularity can be specified for each timeseries using corresponded dropdowns in UI.
-Default values for them are the same as in a previous tabs.
+Default values for them are the same as in previous tabs.
 Let's assume, that aggregation is set to `avarege` and granularity equals `1h`.
 Then all queries in the tab request datapoints with the selected aggregation and granularity.

 But STS query syntax allows us to define aggregation and granularity to each timeseries separately: